bbatsov/batsov.com/_posts/2011-04-29-one-shell-to-rule-them-all.md

 will save the new configuration to the file .zshrc in your user's home folder.

-Alternatively you may just use a preconfigured .zshrc, like this one:
+Alternatively you may just use a preconfigured `.zshrc`, like this one:

 ``` bash
 # Lines configured by zsh-newuser-install